Qovery/qovery-client-javascript/docs/ApplicationSecretApi.md

 ## editApplicationSecret

-> SecretResponse editApplicationSecret(applicationId, secretId, secretEditRequest)
+> Secret editApplicationSecret(applicationId, secretId, secretEditRequest)

 Edit a secret belonging to the application